BuoySoftware/guides/automation/README.md

   - `click` for links and buttons.
   - `select` for elements with options like dropdowns, radios, and checkboxes.
 - Prefer [fixtures] over hard coded values.
-- Prefer to find elements using test id's (`data-testid` or `testID`), or by role.
+- Prefer to find elements using [testid, role or label](examples/selectors.md)
-  - Use i18n to ensure the element has the correct text.
 - Prefer the use of `Base` classes (forms, breadcrumbs, footers, etc) to reduce code duplication.
   - This may not be applicable to every component.
 If you see a pattern in similar components, it may be worth adding a new `Base` class!
 - Prefer data generation within the test spec, avoid the [mystery guest].